Misuse of statistics: Other fallacies

 The ludic fallacy.
 Probabilities are based on simple models that ignore real (if remote) possibilities.
 Poker players do not consider that an opponent may draw a gun rather than a card.
 The insured (and governments) assume that insurers will remain solvent, but see AIG and systemic risk.

 Other types of misuse

 Other misuses include comparing apples and oranges, using the wrong average, regression toward the mean, and the umbrella phrase garbage in, garbage out.
 Some statistics are simply irrelevant to an issue.

+Certain advertising phrasing such as "[m]ore than 99 in 100," may be misinterpreted as 100%.

 Anscombe's quartet is a made-up dataset that exemplifies the shortcomings of simple descriptive statistics (and the value of data plotting before numerical analysis).